 Essentially anything that makes you think and stretch your mind beyond your daily activities and ideas will contribute to your intelligence, memory, and overall brain health.

 One of the things that starting a blog can help with is developing a community and getting social.
 Really one thing our brains crave is human interaction.
-Intelligent conversation, jokes, laughter, and even just listening to and telling stories stimulates our minds and keeps our brains healthy.
+Intelligent conversation, jokes, laughter, and even just listening to and telling stories stimulates our mind-body connection and keeps our brains healthy.

 This interaction can come online in the form of social media, group chats, or forums, and those are all fine.
 Blog discussions, post comments, and more can keep our minds working like well-oiled machines, but they are no substitute for face to face human interaction.